 You can forecast quantitative time-series data using exponential smoothing models in Tableau Desktop.
 With exponential smoothing, recent observations are given relatively more weight than older observations.
 These models capture the evolving trend or seasonality of your data and extrapolate them into the future.
 Forecasting is fully automatic, yet configurable.
 Many forecast results can become fields in your visualizations.

 When a forecast is showing, future values of the measure are shown next to the actual values.

 Tableau generates forecasted values by using time-series data that is included in your worksheet.
 Figure 6.1 shows a time series chart that includes forecasted values.

 Figure 6.1: Time series with forecast

-Forecasted values are presented in a lighter color than the actual values.
-The forecast values in figure 6.1 can be added by right-clicking within the worksheet, and selecting the forecast/show forecast menu option.
+Forecasted values are presented in a lighter colour than the actual values.
+The forecast values in figure 6.1 can be added by right-clicking within the worksheet and selecting the forecast/show forecast menu option.
 You can also generate the forecast from the analysis menu/forecast option.

 Figure 6.2: The forecast option menu